 - 2 large onions, chopped

 - 4 garlic cloves, crushed

 - 2 or 3 tablespoons of olive oil

 - crusty bread

 First find a large pan with a lid.
-Heat some olive oil in the pan and add the onions and garlic and let them fry gentle for about 20 minutes.
+Heat some olive oil in the pan and add the onions and garlic and let them fry gently for about 20 minutes.

 Meanwhile clean the mussels.
 Remove the beards and clean the outside of the shells – some people like to scrape the shells to get them spotless but I don’t think you need to go to overboard.
 Throw out any that are broken or that don’t close when you touch them.
 You could soak them in cold, salty water for a while which might make them open and lose any grains of sand inside them.

 Turn the heat back up, add the mussels and cover.
-Leave to boil for about 5 minutes until the shells open.
+Leave to cook for about 5 minutes until the shells open.

 Serve in large bowls with plenty of fresh crusty bread to soak up the wonderful sauce.